This guide is a select list of reference and research resources covering Veterans' Resources.

-H2H.jobs is a FREE powerful tool for job seekers, with a many innovative resources to help you find your next job.
+H2H.jobs is a FREE powerful tool for job seekers, with many innovative resources to help vets find jobs.
 The site offers easy-to-use search features, a military skills translator, a resume builder, a career assessment survey, tips and advice, and professional networking opportunities, plus virtual and local job fairs.

 - Hiring Our Heroes

 Hiring Our Heroes and the Institute for Veterans and Military Families at Syracuse University created Fast Track to show the critical paths to meaningful careers and guide veterans and transitioning servicemembers to make informed decisions about education and employment opportunities.
 Here you can map careers by industry/sector to 100 metropolitan statistical areas (MSAs) that are forecasted to have the fastest growing job markets; identify the qualifications needed for employment opportunities within the MSAs; and find out how to use the GI Bill for community colleges, colleges, vocational schools, and apprenticeships.
 Hiring Our Heroes will partner with major employers that hire veterans who successfully meet the criteria of a pre-determined Fast Track in each of the identified MSAs.